Yggdrasill501/Exoplanet_Search/CONCEPT.md

 ## Nice to have
 To write some simple app with simple UI.
 To create UML sheet that will describe how the code works.
-And to make it with the smallest computing capacity as possible.
+And to make it with the smallest computing capacity as possible.Run some unit tests.
+If possible contribute or implement in to some open source framework.